tytydraco/yessleep/out/I_was_born_and_raised_in_a_cult_When_I_escaped_I_learned_that_their_beliefs_were_real_Part_5.md

 “*Good*.
 But I think you need to be reminded of your actions against True Love.
 Against us.
 Fred?”

 Luna’s dad stepped forward, and in his hand was a rope tied over itself to resemble a collar.
-He put it around Allison’s neck, and tightened it until Allison’s breath came out in sore puffs.
+He put it around Luna’s neck, and tightened it until her breath came out in sore puffs.

 “Put your head under the bed,” he said.